-With more than 10 million visits each year, the Alliance provides year-round maintenance of Prospect Park to help protect and sustain its landscapes, from providing additional crews to collect litter in peak summer months, to repairing landscapes and historic structures, to creating new Park amenicties.
+With more than 10 million visits each year, Prospect Park Alliance works year-round to help protect and sustain its landscapes, from providing additional crews to collect litter in peak summer months, to restoring landscapes and historic structures, to creating innovative, new Park destinations.

-The Alliance’s award-winning design and landscape management teams are dedicated to preserving Olmsted and Vaux’s original vision for Prospect Park while advancing the Park to meet the contemporary needs.
-A dedicated crew of arborists, horticulturists and landscape architects ensures a seamless balance between the Park’s natural and designed landscapes.
+The Alliance’s award-winning design and landscape management teams are dedicated to preserving the original vision of Park designers Frederick Law Olmsted and Calvert Vaux, while evolving the Park to meet the contemporary needs.
+A dedicated crew of arborists, horticulturists, architects and landscape architects ensures a seamless balance between the Park’s natural and designed landscapes.
 Among the Alliance’s acclaimed restoration projects are the historic Prospect Park Carousel, Boathouse, Picnic House, Tennis Center, Parade Ground and the Bailey Fountain and Arch at the Park’s formal entrance, Grand Army Plaza.

 The Vision for Lakeside